 Unless you’re an athlete, the common dosage recommendation is about 1.5 tablespoons (20g) twice per day.
 A little goes a long way.

 Chia does have some not-so-good properties.
 Plant sources of omega-3s usually contain ALA, which is an inactive form that the human body is not able to convert or use well.
 The omega-3s in chia can work to lower your blood pressure.
-But if you have low blood sugar, this side effect can cause your blood to thin out too much which lead to health issues like nausea, blurred vision, and even depression.
+But if you have low blood sugar, this side effect can cause your blood to thin out too much which leads to health issues like nausea, blurred vision, and even depression.

 Because chia seeds are rich in fiber, overconsumption can also lead to stomach and gastrointestinal issues (read: constipation, bloating, gas!).